NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 * `k` - Opens the item editor.
   * TIP: typing 2 `&` converts into `§`
 * `o` - While in an items recipe menu, add the recipe.
-* `y` - Opens a pane on the right side of your inventory.
+* `y` - Opens a pane on the left side of your inventory.
 * left `ctrl` - Hold to show the NBT data of an item.
   * left `ctrl`+`h` - copies the nbt data to your clipboard.
 * `n` - While viewing the essence guide, prints the essence costs to your log.